programa-stic/barf-project/barf/README.md

                         Show classification for each gadget.
 ```

-For more information, see `tools/gadgets/README.rst`.
+For more information, see [README](./barf/tools/gadgets/README.md).

 ## Notes

 SMT solver interfacing is provided by the file ``core/smt/smtlibv2.py`` taken
 from [PySymEmu].

+# License

+The BSD 2-Clause License.
+For more information, see [LICENSE](./LICENSE).

 [Capstone]: http://www.capstone-engine.org
 [Z3]: http://z3.codeplex.com